 It comes in two color forms: white-crowned and tan-crowned.
 The two color forms are determined by genetic differences, and are unique among birds."

-I've often seen this creature in Central Park, but to my knowedge, this bird variety has only visited my rooftop garden on one occasion, which was a number of years (2012) ago during the aftermath of Hurricane Sandy.
+I've often seen this creature in Central Park, but to my knowedge, this bird variety has only visited my rooftop garden on one occasion, which was a number of years (2012) ago during the aftermath of a hurricane often referred to as Super Storm Sandy.

 Therefore, if I want to see White-throated sparrow, it seems I must go to Central Park.
 Here are a few more pictures of the one I saw yesterday: